Michael-Cowie/Notes/Math/ratios.md

 \frac{a}{b} = \frac{c}{d} \qquad \text{or} \qquad a : b = c : d
 ```

-This is read as, $a$ is to $b$ as $c$ is to $d$.
 Proportions are powerful because they allow us to use information from one relationship to solve for unknowns in another.

 A **quantity** is a property that can be measured, such as length, mass, time or angle.
 It exists independently of any unit of measure.
 A **measurement** is the numerical value together with a unit that describe the size of the quantity.
 For example, the length of a stick is a quantity.
 It may be measured as $1 \text{ m}$, $100 \text{ cm}$ or $1000 \text{ mm}$.
 Although these measurements use different numbers and different units, they all describe the same underlying quantity, the sticks length.